On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK received their first dose.

 Which countries have approved the Pfizer vaccine?

-The UK was the first country in the world to approve the Pfizer vaccine for effective and immediate use, shortly followed by Bahrain.
-But the country hasn’t issued a statement to the media so far on how many doses they’ve secured or when their vaccination programme will begin.
+The UK was the first country in the world to approve the Pfizer vaccine for effective and immediate use.
+This was shortly followed by Bahrain and then the 27 member states of the EU.

-The US, thought to be one of the first countries set on rolling out the vaccine due to their record-high levels of coronavirus, has had to wait longer for their approval as the Food and Drug Administration is still waiting on some data.
+The US was going to be one of the first countries set on rolling out the vaccine due to their record-high levels of coronavirus.
+Although the vaccine was approved for emergency use, the Food and Drug Administration have now fully approved the Pfizer vaccine for those 16-years old or more.

 Speaking to the news site, he said this was because the UK and the US are in a different situation with coronavirus.
 “They're not approvals that those two countries are talking about, they're emergency use authorisations, and they're really reflecting the desperate situation of those countries,” he said.
 “We have to remember on many days, day after day the US is having more deaths than we've had in the whole year of the pandemic here in Australia.”

-While professor of infectious diseases at the National University of Singapore, Dale Fisher, said that countries who had the virus under control didn’t have to issue emergency authorisations and were able to learn lessons from the rest of the world, such as how long immunity lasts with the Pfizer vaccine.
+While professor of infectious diseases at the National University of Singapore, Dale Fisher, said that countries who had the virus under control didn't have to issue emergency authorisations.
+He said they were able to learn lessons from the rest of the world, such as how long immunity lasts with the Pfizer vaccine.

 He said, “I wouldn’t say they [the UK, US and Europe] are a test case - they may be used as a test case but that’s not out of design, it’s out of desperation.
 These countries need a vaccine more urgently,”